MarcelloAmmendolia/Achieve-rotation/README.md

 DMX channel 2: acceleration
 DMX channel 3: direction  NOT ACHIEVED

-After housing, the motor finds the 0 position.
+After housing, the motor finds the 0 position, wich equals to A position.
-The maximum position needs to be set by the user depending on the switch position.
 Then, the motor rotates from A to B position.
 The rotation is sensible to the variations in the DMX inputs.
+The maximum position (B) needs to be set by the user depending on the switch position.

 Keep in mind!:  Programming this in a DMX graphic environment can be tricky
 since you don't have a real notion of how many steps you need to complete an action.